 - 1. Single Course Withdrawal.
 When a student wishes to withdraw from a single course, they must make their intentions known to the instructor(s) in writing (e.g., email, Canvas message).
 If the student's request to withdraw is made within the withdrawal period, then the instructor will acknowledge the student's intention by entering a "WD" into the attendance system on the last day the student attended the class (LDA).
-If the student's request to withdrawal is made after the withdrawal period, then the instructor will acknowledge the student's intention by entering a Withdrawal Passing (WP), or Withdrawal Failing (WF), as warranted, into the attendance system on the last day the student attended the class (LDA).
+If the student's request to withdraw is made after the withdrawal period, then the instructor will acknowledge the student's intention by entering a Withdrawal Passing (WP), or Withdrawal Failing (WF), as warranted, into the attendance system on the last day the student attended the class (LDA).
 The admissions office processes the withdrawal in the administrative software system (Banner). - 2.
 Total Withdrawal.
 When a student wishes to withdraw from all courses, they must complete a Total Withdrawal form.
 Students should meet with an Enrollment Specialist to review the process and ensure they understand the consequences if applicable.
 If the student's request to withdraw is made within the withdrawal period, then the admissions office notifies the instructor(s) of the student's intent to withdraw from all courses signaling the instructor to enter a WD into the attendance system on the LDA.
-If the student's request to withdraw is made after the withdrawal period, then the admissions office notifies the instructor(s) of the instructor(s) of the instructor(s) of the instructor(s) of the student's made after the withdrawal period, then the admissions office notifies the instructor(s) of the student's intent to withdraw from all courses signaling the instructor to enter a WP or WF, as warranted, into the attendance system on the LDA. - a.
-Students who are withdrawing from all courses for medical reasons will be directed to complete the Medical Withdrawal form (see Statement 719). - b.
+If the student's request to withdraw is made after the withdrawal period, then the admissions office notifies the instructor(s) of the student's intent to withdraw from all courses signaling the instructor to enter a WP or WF, as warranted, into the attendance system on the LDA. - Students who are withdrawing from all courses for medical reasons will be directed to complete the Medical Withdrawal form (see Statement 719). - b.
 Military students who are withdrawing from all courses because they have been called to active duty must provide documentation from his/her commanding officer verifying the call to active military duty and the effective date of active military duty (see Statement 715.1).